bluebird75/luaunit/doc/index.rst

 ..

-    The comparison is not recursive on the items: if any of the items are tables, they are compared using table equality (like as in :func:`assertEquals` ), where the key matters.
+    The comparison is not recursive on the items: if any of the items are tables, they are compared using table equality (like as in :lua:func:`assertEquals` ), where the key matters.